The loss function for language modeling, slowly. Where the temperature knob actually lives.

 Loss curves — what good training looks like

 During healthy training, the loss should decrease smoothly over time.
-Training loss dropping below 0.2 is a sign of potential overfitting — the model is memorising examples rather than learning generalisable patterns.
+A rough heuristic for supervised fine-tuning: training loss dropping below ~0.2 can signal overfitting — the model is memorising examples rather than learning generalisable patterns.
+This threshold is dataset-dependent, and it does not apply to pretraining, where loss typically converges around 1.8–2.2 nats.
 Validation loss rising while training loss falls confirms overfitting.
 The ideal: both curves decrease together, converging to a low stable value.

 Softmax in attention